Advertisement

 Submit Your Application

-Apply directly through the official City of Long Beach Housing Authority portal.
-Applications are free — never pay to apply.
+Contact City of Long Beach Housing Authority directly at to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 After You Apply